If the phrase “Free IBM i system” sounds too good to be true, then you just might have come to the right place.

 So, I”ve just applied for one and I’m going to blog about the process and show just how easy or hard the process goes.

-Where to get your PDP VPN and Reservation information like User ID, Password and IP Addresses: The VPN appliance’s IP address, User ID and Initial password is available against the “VPN Network Access” section of “My Program Access” link, under the Programs tab of PDP web site.
+It’s easier than you think – The VPN appliance’s IP address, User ID and Initial password is available against the “VPN Network Access” section of “My Program Access” link, under the Programs tab of PDP web site.

 Click on the ‘Programs’ tab